khrm/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A:Naked twins introduce the constraint of twins in a unit which implies that only they contain the values which is present in them.
+We remove these values from the other boxes which significantly reduces the space as now we need to search lesser space.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Diagonal sudoku introduces another logical constraint that diagonal are also having unique numbers.
+This led to further reduction in choices available and hence the search space needed.
+We didn't do anything in the code apart from adding it into the unitlist, but it dramatically reduces the searching algo (dfs here) time.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame